-Here's 3 ways to start adding more gratitude in your life right now:
+To get you started, here's 3 ways to start adding more gratitude in your life right now:

 Be more mindful: Mindfullness is being in the moment.
 It's not stressing over the future and things that aren't here yet, and it's not being sad or feeling guilty about the past.
 It's focusing on the present, and only thinking about things that are happening right now.
-Notice things that are taking place, and be thankful for things you can see right now in front of you, or that you are currently feeling.
+Notice things that are currently taking place, and be thankful for things you can see right now in front of you, or that you are currently feeling.
 Even if things aren't the best, you can find something still, which leads me to my next one.